 SALES AND BUSINESS DEVELOPMENT

-Membership Programme Coordinator
+Membership Programme Coordinators

 Yıldız Lale Yıldırım

-Sales and Business Development Associate
+Sales and Business Development Coordinator

 Ticket Sales Operations Coordinator